-- a.
+a.
 The Parks and Recreation Department (PARD) will establish a land management team.
 Currently PARD does not have any FTEs dedicated to land management.
-This is a critical need and PARD will need support during the budget process.
-The land management team in collaboration with the Austin Fire Department (AFD) will review parkland for wildfire risk and will create land management plans prioritizing the identified high-risk properties. - PARD will incorporate annual reviews of parkland for wildfire risk with AFD, and regular updates of land management plans into the Department's standard operating procedures. - b.
+This is a critical need and PARD will collaborate with partners to identify creative alternatives to fund the land management program, including FTEs.
+The land management team in collaboration with the Austin Fire Department (AFD) will review parkland for wildfire risk and will create land management plans prioritizing the identified high-risk properties.

+PARD will incorporate annual reviews of parkland for wildfire risk with AFD, and regular updates of land management plans into the Department's standard operating procedures.

+b.
 PARD will use the land management plans as a road map for on-the-ground implementation of strategies to reduce wildfire risk.
 It is expected that the implementation of on-going wildfire reduction work will require regular annual funding of approximately \$100,000.
 PARD will collaborate with other Departments and, where possible, will partner with park advocates to implement the land management plans.